CesarHerr/portfolio_0.1/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Accessibility improvements.
-- Desktop Version.
+- Add Works
-- Add more information.
+- Add Curriculum

 <p align="right">(<a href="#readme-top">back to top</a>)</p>